rstudio/rstudio/dependencies/windows/README.md

 Configure Windows for RStudio Development
 =============================================================================

-These instructions are intended for a clean Windows-10 machine and may not produce a successful build environment if any dependencies are already installed.
+These instructions are intended for a clean Windows-10 (or Windows-11) x64 (not ARM) machine and may not produce a successful build environment if any dependencies are already installed.

 Bootstrap
 =============================================================================